JetBrains/kotlin-web-site/docs/reference/functions.md

 ### Unit-returning functions

-If a function does not return any useful value, its return type is `Unit`. `Unit` is a type with only one value - `Unit.VALUE`.
+If a function does not return any useful value, its return type is `Unit`. `Unit` is a type with only one value - `Unit`.
 This value does not have to be returned explicitly

 ``` kotlin